In This Article:What Is Chamomile?

 What Is Chamomile?

-Chamomile belongs to the daisy family, native to Europe and western Asia.
-There are two types of chamomile commonly used for medicinal purposes: German chamomile (Matricaria chamomilla) and Roman chamomile (Chamaemelum nobile).
+Chamomile is a daisy family member and native to Europe and western Asia.
+Two types of chamomile are commonly used for medicinal purposes: German chamomile (Matricaria chamomilla) and Roman chamomile (Chamaemelum nobile).

 Chamomile has been used for centuries as a traditional remedy for various health issues in Greece, Rome, ancient Egypt, and China.

-It is commonly consumed as tea, but we also find it in other forms like essential oils, capsules, and skincare products.
+It is commonly consumed as a tea, but it is also found in other forms, such as essential oils, capsules, and skincare products.

 Chamomile reduces anxiety because it contains several bioactive compounds, including flavonoids, terpenoids, and apigenin, which have a calming effect on the body.
 [2]